Skip to Main Content

 Please contact your Community Manager at the phone number or email address provided above.

 During renovation, residents of units in each phase will be moved temporarily to vacant units elsewhere on the property, to other HOC properties in the area, or to an extended stay hotel only when a temporary unit is not available.
-HOC staff will work with each family to find the best temporary housing options to meet their needs.
+The Metropolitan Property Management staff, in coordination with HOC, will work with each family to find the best temporary housing options to meet their needs.

 In most cases, residents will be able to return to their original unit following the renovations.
 When possible, residents may also choose to move one time to a renovated unit to avoid having to move two times – once to a temporary unit and then a return move back to the original unit.